Gortin Glen Forest Park

 How to get there

-This forest is situated on main B48 road between Gortin and Omagh.
+This forest is on the B48 road between Gortin and Omagh.